dmbarbour/wikilon/docs/ApplicationModel.md

 I have decided to focus Wikilon exclusively on *dictionary applications*.

+Wikilon will support an ad-hoc variety of dictionary applications.
+I'd like to eventually 'generalize' the idea, i.e. by constructing one or more application models that can express the other applications.
+This is feasible, but the details will need to wait until dictionaries are more mature.

 ## Modeling State with Dictionary Applications

 A **dictionary application** represents all of its state within the AO dictionary.
 This representation of state must be conveniently structured, well typed, and meaningfully executable.
 Structure includes both bytecode and relationships between words.
 Dictionary applications offer many powerful benefits: